crespi-lang/crespi-docs/docs/language-comparison.md

 # Crespi vs. Kotlin vs. Swift: Feature Comparison Report

-**Crespi** is a modern, dynamically typed language with an optional static type checker.
+**Crespi** is a modern, statically typed language with Hindley-Milner style type inference.
 It blends the ergonomic syntax of **Kotlin** with the structural patterns of **Swift** and the keyword brevity of **Rust**.
 It runs on a dual-engine architecture: a tree-walking interpreter for development/scripting and an LLVM-based native compiler for production.

 ## 1. Core Syntax & Keywords